 The Columbus Free Clinic is an Ohio State Medical Student-Managed primary and urgent care serving the uninsured urban area of Columbus, Ohio.
-Currently our internal medicine residents serve as preceptors every 3rd Thursday evening of the month.
+Currently our internal medicine residents can choose to work at the CFC if they would like to.

 Additionally, residents can work at other free clinics such as The Physicians Free Clinic, an affiliate organization of the Columbus Medical Association.
 This clinic is the largest provider of free and episodic specialty care in Franklin County.
 It is located at the Columbus, Ohio health department, and residents can be involved with this clinic through the Health Department Elective during their outpatient continuity month.
 Residents can also volunteer at La Clinica Latina and the Asian Health Free Clinic, two full service health clinics in Columbus, Ohio.